pepstack/libhbase/README-mapr.md

 "C" APIs for HBase.

 ## Building libHBase
 ```
-  sh install.sh
+  mvn install -DskipTests
 ```

-This will build the tarball (libhbase-1.0-SNAPSHOT.tar.gz) containing the headers, shared library and the jars in the `target` directory with the following structure.
+This will build the tarball containing the headers, shared library and the jars in the `target` directory with the following structure.

 ```
 +---bin